Germany: Anti-lockdown protest leader contracts COVID | DW | 12.12.2020

-A key organizer of Germany's "Querdenker" group that includes coronavirus skeptics has reportedly contracted COVID and needed to be intubated in a Leipzig hospital.
+A leader of Germany's "Querdenker" group has reportedly contracted COVID and needed to be intubated in a Leipzig hospital.
+Meanwhile, a court ruled Dresden may not be able to hold its protests against COVID restrictions.

 A prominent leader of the "Querdenker" (lateral thinker) movement in the eastern German city of Leipzig contracted COVID-19 and had to be hospitalized, reported Leipziger Volkszeitung (LVZ) newspaper on Saturday.